risingwavelabs/risingwave-docs/versioned_docs/version-1.2/guides/ingest-from-citus-cdc.md

 Citus database is an extension to PostgreSQL that transforms PostgreSQL into a distributed database.
 For more details, see [Citus data](https://www.citusdata.com).

-:::caution Experimental feature
+:::note Beta Feature
-Ingesting CDC data from Citus database is currently an experimental feature.
-Its functionality is subject to change.
-We cannot guarantee its continued support in future releases, and it may be discontinued without notice.
-You may use this feature at your own risk.
+Ingesting CDC data from Citus database is currently in Beta.
+Please contact us if you encounter any issues or have feedback.
 :::

 ## Set up Citus